chgasparoto/terraform-s3-object-notification/examples/simple-bucket/README.md

-# S3 Notifications
+# Simple bucket with default settings

-Configuration in this directory creates set of S3 notifications (SNS, SQS and Lambda).
+Configuration in this directory creates a simple S3 bucket with all default settings.

 ## Usage